SixSq/old.sixsq.github.com/_jobs/jobs-400-clojure-developer.md

 ----

 SixSq is currently recruiting a *Clojure and Cloud Developer*.
-As part of the SixSq core development team, the work will consist of further developing [SlipStream](/products-and-services/slipstream/overview), an open source multi-cloud management solution.
+As part of the SixSq core development team, the work will consist of further developing [Nuvla](/products-and-services/nuvla/overview), an open source multi-cloud management solution.
 You will work in extending the product, using primarily the Clojure language and its eco-system.
 The stateful backend is based on Elasticsearch and Zookeeper, creating a horizontally scalable infrastructure.

-SlipStream is the foundation technology for SixSq's [Nuvla platform](/products-and-services/nuvla/overview) and [NuvlaBox product](/products-and-services/nuvlabox/overview), powering our Smart City, Smart Science and Industry 4.0 business.

 You will be involved in R&D projects, both in Europe and Switzerland.
 You will also be involved in the development roadmap of the SixSq products and services.
 Since each member of the team contributes to the support service,